-As the Minister of Department of Energy and Climate Change recently said, the top priority for the department is “Ensuring that hardworking families and businesses across the country have secure, affordable energy supplies they can rely on”.
-To do this, they mention they have firm mechanisms in place, working closely with National Grid and Ofgem, to maintain comfortable margins on the system over the next couple of Winters.
+The Minister of Department of Energy and Climate Change recently said that the top priority for the department is to “Ensure that hardworking families and businesses across the country have secure, affordable energy supplies they can rely on”.
+To provide this energy security, they mention they have firm mechanisms in place, working closely with National Grid and Ofgem.
+They endeavour to maintain comfortable margins on the system over the next couple of Winters.

 Equally important is ensuring that energy generators have the necessary confidence of revenues so they can maintain, upgrade and refurbish their existing power stations and build new ones.

 Energy security threats